Bedding Shrinkage and Washing Temperatures: A Laundry Guide

 High Temperatures (60°C or 90°C)

 Washing bedding at high temperatures like 60°C or 90°C can provide a deeper clean and effectively kill bacteria.
-However, it’s important to consider that higher temperatures may lead to more shrinkage and higher energy costs.
+However, it’s important to note that higher temperatures may lead to more bedding shrinkage and higher energy costs.
 This method is best suited for heavily soiled items or bedding that requires thorough sanitization.

 Recommended Temperature

 The recommended washing temperature for bedding depends on the specific fabric.
 Cotton and synthetic fabrics can generally withstand higher temperatures, while delicate fabrics like silk or wool may require lower temperatures to prevent damage.
 Always check the care labels on each piece of bedding to determine the appropriate washing temperature for optimal care and maintenance.
+Proper understanding of bedding shrinkage and washing temperatures can save your linens from unnecessary wear.

 Bedding Material | Recommended Washing Temperature |